adl/hoaf/README.md

   A non-negative integer less than $2^{31}$ written in base 10 (with no useless `0` at the beginning).

 - comments: `/* … */`
-  Comments may be introduced between any token by enclosing them with `/*` and `*/` (with proper nesting, i.e.  `/*a/*b*/c*/`  is one comment).
+  Comments may be introduced between any token by enclosing them with `/*` and `*/` (with proper nesting, i.e., `/*a/*b*/c*/`  is one comment).
 C++-style comments are not considered because they require newlines.
 Tools can use comments to output additional information (e.g. debugging data) that should be discarded upon reading.

 - whitespace: `[ \t\n\r]`
   Except in double-quoted strings and comments, whitespace is used only for tokenization and can be discarded afterwards.